 The Scheme aims to support long-term viable businesses who may need to respond to cash-flow pressures by seeking additional finance.
 The loan will be provided by the British Business Bank through participating providers during the COVID-19 outbreak.

 The Chancellor Rishi Sunak announced on 3 April that the Government is taking further action to support firms affected by the Coronavirus crisis by bolstering business interruption loans for small businesses and announcing a new scheme for larger companies.

-The expanded scheme is to be operational from Monday 6 April 2020.Read more in our CBILS factsheet
+The expanded scheme was operational from Monday 6 April 2020.Read more in our CBILS factsheet

 To be eligible for lending the business must:

 - Be UK based with a turnover of less than £45m